 4. Lack of Flowering

 Have your flowering plants stopped blooming?
-Phosphorus is key for blooms.
-If your geraniums or peace lilies are refusing to flower, they may need the balanced phosphorus provided in a general feed.
+Phosphorus and potassium are key for blooms.
+If your geraniums or peace lilies are refusing to flower, they may benefit from a specialist flowering feed or from Baby Bio Organic, which offers a higher potassium-to-nitrogen ratio than the Original formula.
+Baby Bio Original alone may not provide enough bloom-boosting nutrients for heavy flowerers.

 How To Apply For Best Results